 - The veins and venules later absorb the deoxygenated blood, rich in carbon dioxide from different parts of the body.

 - The deoxygenated blood is transferred back to the superior vena cava, then on to the right atrium.

-- The right atrium transports blood to the right ventricle for pulmonary circulation, after receiving the deoxygenated blood.
+- The right atrium transports blood to the right ventricle for pulmonary circulation after receiving the deoxygenated blood.

 - The distribution of blood starts in the pulmonary circulation from the right atrium to the left atrium.

-- The pulmonary artery receives the blood from the right ventricle and carries to the lungs for oxygenation.
+- The pulmonary artery receives the blood from the right ventricle and carries it to the lungs for oxygenation.

-- When the oxygenated blood is pumped back to the left atrium via the pulmonary vein, that is brought to the left ventricles, after the purification process.
+- When the oxygenated blood is pumped back to the left atrium via the pulmonary vein, that is brought to the left ventricles after the purification process.